Last updated on July 6, 2022

 Diplomatic hotspot, cultural hub, war-torn battleground, cold war wasteland and revived urban center, the Potsdamer Bahnhof in Berlin has seen it all.
-Although it generally isn’t perceived as Berlin’s most important pre-war station, in a way it was.
+Although it generally isn’t perceived as Berlin’s most important pre-war station today, in a number of ways there’s no denying that it was.

 The First Station

-The first building of the Potsdamer Station opened in 1838, when the first rail line between Potsdam and Berlin was inaugurated.1)That first line pretty much followed the route of Berlin’s present-day S1 line up to Zehlendorf, only to continue straight on to Griebnitzsee station and, finally, Potsdam.
-It was something of a makeshift affair.
+The first building of the Potsdamer Station opened in 1838, when the first rail line between Potsdam and Berlin was inaugurated.1 It was something of a makeshift affair.
 Partially because it had been constructed in some haste; but also, because no one really knew what a station building was supposed to look like.

 It was not until the 1850s that new construction methods allowed for the building of much higher and broader halls, built using steel beams.
 Engine smoke could rise to the top of the hall, far above the passengers, who were now also properly insulated from bad weather.
 The first of these new stations were built in London, and included King’s Cross (1852), Fenchurch Street and Paddington (both 1854) and, most impressive of all, St. Pancras (1868).